WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 <!--

 ## Overview
-This lesson serves as the kick-off for your React Programming class.
-Whether you’re delivering this course online or in person, in a 1-week accelerated or 10-week format, take the first hour or so of your time together to get things started on the right foot.
+This lesson serves as the kick-off for your React Development course.
+Whether you’re delivering this course online or in person, in a 1-week, accelerated or 10-week, part-time format, take the first hour or so of your time together to start things off on the right foot.

-This lesson is designed to introduce yourself, GA, and get the students comfortable and excited to learn.
+This lesson is designed to introduce yourself and GA and get the students comfortable and excited to learn.
 After that, there's a brief review of the pre-work.

 ## Learning Objectives
 In this lesson, students will: